alphoBoz/albapp/README.md

-# xb-DNS is a simple tool to help users bypass web restrictions legally.
-NOTE if user in illegal manner, the author is not
+# xb-DNS
-responsible for anything, enjoy
+This is a simple tool to help users bypass web restrictions legally.
+NOTE if user in illegal manner, the author is not responsible for anything, enjoy